History of Wahhabism: Fall of Emirate of Dir'iyah

 The British Empire welcomed Ibrahim Pasha's capture of Diriyah, as it aligned with their goal of promoting trade interests in the region.
 Captain George Forster Sadleir, a British military officer in India, was dispatched from Bombay to consult with Ibrahim Pasha in Diriyah.
-The fall of Emirate of Dirʿiyya also enabled the British empire to launch their Persian Gulf campaign of 1819.
-A major military expedition was sent to fight Diriyah-allied Qawasim dynasty and their domain Ras al Khaimah was destroyed in 1819.
-The General Maritime treaty was concluded in 1820 with the local chieftains, which would eventually transform them into a protectorate of Trucial States; heralding a century of British supremacy in the Gulf.
+After the British war against the Emirate of Ras al-Khaimah in 1809, Wahhabi rulers of Dirʿiyya had negotiated a truce with the British on behalf of their Qawasim allies, promising to restrain them from attacking British naval assets or initiating hosilities against the British.
+With the fall of Emirate of Dirʿiyya and the fall of the Maratha Empire in India, the officials of the East India Company decided to amass forces for their Persian Gulf campaign of 1819.
+A major military expedition was sent to fight the Qawasim dynasty and their domain Ras al Khaimah was destroyed in 1819.
+The General Maritime treaty was concluded in 1820 with the local chieftains, which would eventually transform them into a protectorate of Trucial States; heralding a century of British domination in the Gulf.